Erechtheus/fimda/README.md

 [![Build Status](https://travis-ci.org/Erechtheus/fimda.svg?branch=master)](https://travis-ci.org/Erechtheus/fimda)

-[How to wrap a service](/HOW-TO-WRAP-A-SERVICE.md) explains the necessary steps to create an [UIMA CAS](https://uima.apache.org/d/uimaj-3.0.0/references.html#ugr.ref.cas) compliant REST service given a Java NLP tool taking FIMDA as example.
+[How to wrap a service](/HOW-TO-WRAP-A-SERVICE.md) explains the necessary steps to create an [UIMA CAS](https://uima.apache.org/d/uimaj-3.0.0/references.html#ugr.ref.cas) compliant wrapper for your Java NLP tool taking FIMDA as example.

 [How to Release](/HOW-TO-RELEASE.md) gives instructions to release a new version of this application.